-- 4.1 For the purpose of these procedures, a code of conduct complaint is a complaint that alleges conduct on the part of a council official in connection with their role as a council official or the exercise of their functions as a council official that would constitute a breach of the standards of conduct prescribed under the council's code of conduct. - 4.2 The following are not "code of conduct complaints" for the purposes of these procedures: - a) complaints about the standard or level of service provided by the council or a council official - b) complaints about the merits of a decision made by the council or a council official or the exercise of a discretion by the council or a council official - c) complaints about the policies or procedures of the council - complaints about the exercise in good faith by a council official of their functions, whether or not involving error. - 4.3 Only code of conduct complaints are to be dealt with under these procedures.
-Complaints that do not satisfy the definition of a code of conduct complaint are to be dealt with under council's routine complaints management processes.
+- 4.1 For the purpose of these procedures, a code of conduct complaint is a complaint that shows or tends to show conduct on the part of a council official in connection with their role as a council official or the exercise of their functions as a council official that would constitute a breach of the standards of conduct prescribed under the council's code of conduct if proven. - 4.2 The following are not "code of conduct complaints" for the purposes of these procedures: - a) complaints about the standard or level of service provided by the council or a council official - b) complaints that relate solely to the merits of a decision made by the council or a council official or the exercise of a discretion by the council or a council official - c) complaints about the policies or procedures of the council - d) complaints about the conduct of a council official arising from the exercise of their functions in good faith, whether or not involving error, that would not otherwise constitute a breach of the standards of conduct prescribed under the council's code of conduct. - 4.3 Only code of conduct complaints are to be dealt with under these procedures.
+Complaints that do not satisfy the definition of a code of conduct complaint are to be dealt with under the council's routine complaints management processes.